 The usual plot, we’ve come to expect from Ne-Yo is missing this time.
 Many of his videos are like movies, with plot twists, surprise endings and cliffhangers where the story rolls over into another video for another song and lead characters in one video appear in minor roles in another.

-Ne-Yo channels Michael Jackson channeling dance moves from singer-actor-dancer Gene Kelly dancing in the film Singin’ in the Rain.
+Ne-Yo channels Michael Jackson channeling dance moves from actor Gene Kelly in the film Singin’ in the Rain.
 The mood on set was more Jackson’s style, bleak, against a backdrop of tumultuous skies, flashes of lightening, cumulus clouds and rain.
 Ne-Yo’s troupe of background dancers wearing slick black raincoats and fishnet garters splash about in a large puddle of water.

 For What If, the team partnered with Shutterstock for special-effects visuals and behind-the-scenes photography to produce, what essentially is a black and white short film, reminiscent of the production that went into John Landis’ Thriller for Jackson – but much shorter.